 Xihoudu Site (Holy Fire Lit Place)

-The Xihoudu Site is located near Xihoudu village in Ruicheng County (Shanxi province) about 140km to the east of Xi'an.
+The Xihoudu Site is located near Xihoudu village in Ruicheng County about 140km east of Xi'an.
 The ancient hilltop terrace near the Yellow River where this prehistoric archeological site was excavated is nowadays also known as Holy Fire Lit Place.
 As is mentioned in the prehistory section of this website, the Xihoudu Site is famously known as the world's earliest site for the human use of fire.
 The stone objects that were excavated at the site may also be the world's oldest man-made tools.

 Peking Man Site & Museum